HemuKDA/ETL/README.md

-# Goal of the ETL Lesson
+# Goal of the ETL
 Goal is to take the [World Bank Project data set](https://datacatalog.worldbank.org/dataset/world-bank-projects-operations) and merge this data with the [World Bank indicator data](https://data.worldbank.org/indicator/SP.POP.TOTL).
 Then load the merged data into a database.

 The process is to transform these data sets in different ways.
 And finally, writing a single Python module that reads in these date sets, transforms them, and loads the results into the database all in one step.